FK Borac Banja Luka: Stadium

-New Stadium
+New stadium

 In 2008, an expert committee has chosen the concept of building a new stadium.
 The new stadium will have 30,000 seats, and the whole complex will cover 205,000 square meters.
 It will include two additional football fields, tennis, basketball and volleyball courts.
 The cost of the whole project is estimated to be €50 million and it will meet the highest FIFA and UEFA demands.

 Supporters

 As one of the most successful football clubs in the country, Borac always had a considerable number of supporters.

-The organized supporters of FK Borac are known as Lešinari (Serbian Cyrillic: Лешинари) and they are the oldest organized supporter group in Republika Srpska, Bosnia and Herzegovina.
+The organized supporters of FK Borac are known as Lešinari (Serbian Cyrillic: Лешинари) and they are the oldest organized supporter group in Republika Srpska.
 They were established in 1987.

 The gathering point of the club's most loyal and passionate fans was the East stand of Banja Luka City Stadium until 2017 when it was changed to the North stand.

-Borac has big strong and loyal brotherhood with Vojvodina fans Firma and friendship with fans of Genoa.
+Borac supportes have a good relationship with fans of Vojvodina, known as Firma and friendship with fans of Genoa.

 Rivalries

 Željezničar-Borac Banja Luka rivalry

 Since the season 2008–09, the time when Borac started to be standard in the Bosnian Premier League once again, a great rivalry started to develop between them and FK Željezničar.
-Starting from the 2009–10 season the two teams mainly competed against each other for one of the titles (the league title or national cup) and even the attendance almost got on pair with the acclaimed Sarajevo derby.
+Starting from the 2009–10 season the two teams mainly competed against each other for one of the titles (the league title or national cup) and even the attendance almost got on par with the acclaimed Sarajevo derby.
 The rivalry also has a root in the fact that Sarajevo and Banja Luka are, by a good margin, the two biggest cities in Bosnia and Herzegovina, the first being also the capital of the whole country while the second takes the role as the de facto capital of Republika Srpska entity.
 Since the independence of Bosnia and Herzegovina, the teams met each other 22 times (6 of which are in a national cup), although they played the first time against each other in 1947 Yugoslav Cup.
 In those 22 matches, Željezničar won 12 times, while Borac managed to win 7 times, with 3 matches ending in a draw.
 The goal difference is 31:19 in favour of Željezničar (Not including results from the 2015 to 2016 season).